Writing Independent Contractor Agreements: 8 Things to Include

 7. Discuss Intellectual Property Rights and Confidentiality

-Some projects have a need for confidentiality or protection of intellectual property rights.
-A contract is the right place to discuss concerns.
-If needed, come to an agreement with the independent contractor you’ve engaged and include these limitations in the contract.
+Some projects require confidentiality or protection of intellectual property.
+An independent contractor contract is the right place to address these concerns.
+If needed, discuss these issues with the independent contractor and agree on any necessary restrictions to include in the contract.
+In some cases, a contractor non-compete agreement may be appropriate.

 8. Review Dispute Resolution Mechanisms